harald1992/java_sandbox/spring-modulith-events/README.md

 ## Get user_details stuff
 psql -U postgres -d modulith -c "SELECT * FROM user_details"

+## Get directly into monolith db shell (the shell has autocomplete with tab)
+psql -U postgres -d modulith
+\d then shows all tables
+select * from event_publication;
+q closes the sql result to go back.

+select event_type, publication_date, completion_date from event_publication;

+delete from event_publication; clears the table without dropping the table.

 # See which tables are generated
 psql -U postgres -d modulith -c "SELECT table_name FROM information_schema.tables WHERE table_schema = 'public';" The modulith event system should create the event_publication table